 St Michael’s Mount

-This tidal island of st michael's mount is one of the most famous landmarks in Cornwall.
-It has a 14th-century castle as well as its own harbour and gardens.
+This tidal island of St Michael's mount is one of the most famous landmarks on Cornwall's South Coast and one of the most visited Cornwall attractions, It has a 14th-century castle as well as its own harbour and gardens.

 The giant crag rises majestically from the sea topped by the castle.
 It is a romantic sight but once there you can explore shops and restaurants.